msls-bioinfo/CmiRClustFinder_v1.0/README.md

   *CmiRClustFinder* is designed for Linux operating system.
 If you wish to use this pipeline, follow the instructions below. <br />

 ### Prerequisite:
-  The following Linux utilities are requred to run this pipeline.
-Please make sure the following are installed and available on your system prior to run `install.sh` from source directory.<br />
+  The following Linux utilities are required to run this pipeline.
+Please make sure the following are installed and available on your system prior to run `install.sh` from the source directory.<br />
   ```
   1. R = 4.0 (or higher)
   2. git